esborisova/Awesome-Table-Understanding-Datasets/README.md

 # Contributing

-Feel free to create a pull request if you would like to add other awesome datasets.
+Feel free to create a pull request or to open an issue if you would like to add other awesome datasets.